hansroh/skitai/README.rst

 Above /hello can called, http://127.0.0.1:5000/flaskapp/hello

 Also app should can handle mount point.
 In case Flask, it seems 'url_for' generate url by joining with env["SCRIPT_NAME"] and route point, so it's not problem.
-Skitai-Saddle can handle obiously.
+Skito-Saddle can handle obiously.
 But I don't know other WSGI containers will work properly.